Masterjp123/BlenderAchievements/README.md

 # 🏆 Blender Achievements Add-on

+Currently there is no addon avalible but I'm working on it!
 A fun, extensible achievement system for Blender that rewards your creative milestones!
 Track everything from your first render to modeling madness—all while keeping it fully open-source and user-powered.
 Also Keep in mind this was purely made as a lol haha funni idea, please don't roast me in the issues about how this is an impractical idea, TRUST ME I KNOW IT IS.